Roku Direct Publisher Tips

 Tip #2 - If you make any changes on the Content page of a Direct Publisher channel, like adding a new video or category, you must regenerate your feed file by clicking the channel's Feed icon on the Channel page.
 To make the changes appear immediately in your channel, you also need to click the Refresh Now button on the "Feed Status" page in your Roku Developer Account, otherwise it might take 12 to 24 hours for the changes to appear.Tip #3 - Vimeo can be used to host your videos, and can simplify Direct Publisher channel creation and maintenance.
 Individual Vimeo videos and entire Vimeo albums can be added using a single numeric URL.
 The Instant TV Channel Help Library has an article about Using Vimeo with Instant TV Channel that contains additional information.

-Tip #4 - You can create a Direct Publisher channel from an existing public or non-certified ("private") Developer SDK channel in your Instant TV Channel account.
-You can test the Direct Publisher version of your channel before replacing or converting any already existing Developer SDK channels.
-Just build a new Direct Publisher channel in your Roku Developer Account, and use the feed URL from the existing channel There is no additional cost to have separate Developer SDK and Direct Publisher versions of the same channel.
+Tip #4 - You can create a Direct Publisher channel from an existing public or non-certified ("private") Custom SDK channel in your Instant TV Channel account.
+You can test the Direct Publisher version of your channel before replacing or converting any already existing Custom SDK channels.
+Just build a new Direct Publisher channel in your Roku Developer Account, and use the feed URL from the existing channel There is no additional cost to have separate Custom SDK and Direct Publisher versions of the same channel.

 Tip #5 - The "Device Preview" link on the "Preview and Publish" page in your Roku Developer Account allows you to distribute your Direct Publisher Roku channel as a private Roku channel.
 You can share the "Device Preview" link with anyone in order to allow them to install your Direct Publisher channel.